 This website helps me learn, as I research the Bible, basic theology and church history.
-Then I write out the results of my study.
+Then I write out the results of my study and post them here.
 I trust people will learn with me.
 My perpetual learning does not allow me to call myself an expert, but a lifelong student.
 After and while I learn, I teach.
 Here’s one of my life verses:

 God has placed in the church first apostles, second prophets, third teachers … (1 Cor.
 12:28, my translation).